YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 ### CANDECOMP/PARAFAC decomposition
 CP decomposition via alternating least squares (ALS), which is realized in cp_als.cpp file.

-The struct type is defined as:
+The decomposition components of CP is defined as:
 >template\<class T\>
 >struct cp_core{
 >&emsp;&emsp;    Mat\<T\> A,B,C;